Gabriella439/nixos-in-production/manuscript/WebServer.md

 ## TODO list

-Now we're going to create the first prototype of a toy web application: a TODO list implemented entirely in client-side in JavaScript (for now).
+Now we're going to create the first prototype of a toy web application: a TODO list implemented entirely in client-side in JavaScript (for now; later we'll add a backend server).

 Create a subdirectory named `www` within your current directory: